Kevin-Cai-dev/node-vc-monitor/README.md

 Currently, I use a MongoDB database to store servers, voice channels and user subscriptions.
 It is currently hosted by me on Heroku.
 This is a self-project aimed to both provide a useful service as well as allowing me to learn new tools.

-### TODO
-server has an array of user references CHECK

-when adding server, create new vc documents, create new user documents if not in database CHECK

-when deleting server, remove vc documents and remove user documents

-when updating server, consider user join/leave logic

-when user leaves, remove reference from server and voice channels, remove user document

-when user joins, add reference to server and create new user document

-when vc is created, go through all users in server and check for autosub flag. if true, add to vc list

-modify any checks for vc users to populate and map userID first before operating